danjac/pyramid_storage/docs/index.rst

 pyramid_storage
 ===============

 **pyramid_storage** is a simple file upload manager for the `Pyramid`_ framework.
-It currently supports uploads to the local file system and to the Amazon S3 cloud storage service.
+It currently supports uploads to the local file system, S3 and GCS.

 Installation